Master-Details in PHP

 Section titled “What is Master-Details?”- Master-Details is a UI pattern that displays a list of items (master) alongside detailed information about a selected item (details).

-- Common examples include email clients, product catalogs, and user management systems, etc.
+- Common examples include email clients, product catalogs, and user management systems.

 Common Implementation Patterns

-Section titled “Common Implementation Patterns”There are several ways to implement the Master-Details pattern, in this example, we will use the separate page approach.
+Section titled “Common Implementation Patterns”There are several ways to implement the Master-Details pattern.
+The examples below use the URL parameter approach.

 1. Single Page Approach